lukechampine/freeze/README.md

 these unwanted or intended behaviors.

 Two functions are provided: `Pointer` and `Slice`.
-(I suppose these could have been combined, but then the resulting function would have to be called Freeze, which stutters.)
+(I suppose these could have been combined, but then the resulting function would just be called `Freeze`, which stutters.)
 To freeze a pointer, call `Pointer` like so:

 ```go